 'These fragments I have shored against my ruins'

-T. S Eliot The Waste LandThroughout the twentieth century the modernist project in the visual arts has been an attempt to clarify how we might locate in non-narrative, non-illustrative forms an art released from the ties of the given visible world.
+Throughout the twentieth century the modernist project in the visual arts has been an attempt to clarify how we might locate in non-narrative, non-illustrative forms an art released from the ties of the given visible world.
 It has been a project as much as a practice.
-This modernist tradition has been the foundation stone of all that I have made as a stone carver, and my work speaks of my ongoing deliberations on the possibilities of twentieth century sculpted form using traditional media.
+This modernist tradition has been the foundation stone of much that I have made as a stone carver, and my work speaks of my ongoing deliberations on the possibilities of twentieth century sculpted form using traditional media.
+In the past my inclinations have been towards a kind of cool abstraction that avoids the distractions of representational objects.
+My artistic sources are formalist, the linearities of early 20th century figurative art and geometrical abstraction as they developed up to and including Minimalism.
+The focus is on a bold use of material and form and on the play of light on form.
+I am, however, powerfully influenced by my sense of belonging to the great Western tradition and to other global cultures that contribute to the possibilities of what we do.~

-Slideshow of major works
+Slideshow of major works~